Vegas Casino Online Review

 Player Complaints

 The aggregated tracker records 36 direct complaints (plus 133 related) at the primary aggregator and 62 logged at AskGamblers with only 28 resolved (45%) — the worst resolution rate in the Main Street Vegas Group cluster.
-Multiple verified unresolved five-figure cases anchor the picture: $11,000 outstanding winnings filed early 2024 with no operator response since, $15,908 unresolved over 9 months, $5,000 unresolved since February 2018, and $4,500 long-pending.
+Multiple verified, unresolved five-figure cases anchor the picture: $11,000 in outstanding winnings filed early 2024 with no operator response since; $15,908 unresolved for over 9 months; $5,000 unresolved since February 2018; and $4,500 long-pending.
 Multiple complaints carry “No reaction policy” engagement flags, meaning the casino did not respond to the mediator.
 The pattern is consistent across sources: routine bonus-stage and small-payout traffic is handled, but five-figure withdrawal disputes reliably go unanswered at this brand.

 Verdict

-We wouldn’t deposit at Vegas Casino Online.
-The cumulative case is unusually clear for a brand with 26 years of continuous operation: a “no licence” editor finding plus the cluster’s only explicit “avoid this casino” recommendation, AskGamblers Terminated at the worst possible 1/10, multiple verified unresolved five-figure cases (including an $11,000 dispute that’s been sitting since early 2024), and the 6-month dormancy clause in the casino’s own T&Cs.
+We still wouldn’t deposit at Vegas Casino Online.
+The cumulative case remains unusually clear for a brand with 26 years of continuous operation: a “no licence” editor finding plus the cluster’s only explicit “avoid this casino” recommendation, AskGamblers Terminated at the worst possible 1/10, multiple verified unresolved five-figure cases (including an $11,000 dispute that’s been sitting since early 2024), and the 6-month dormancy clause surviving in the re-issued T&Cs.

-Australian players who want RTG progressive jackpots and the long-running Main Street Vegas brand should choose Sun Palace or Slots Plus — same cluster, materially better complaint engagement, and (for Sun Palace) the WoO supplementary mediator.
+Australian players who want RTG progressive jackpots from this cluster should choose Sun Palace or Slots Plus — same platform, materially better complaint engagement, and (for Sun Palace) the WoO supplementary mediator.
 For a cleaner RTG alternative outside the cluster, our Top Rated casinos and the RTG casinos directory hold the verified options.